They all have been affected by the game at least once.

 Their memory of the loss lasts longer than kid’s do.

-It’s a game they think about playing when the power is out, when they want to leave their treacherous life and demanding schedules for a while.
+when they want to leave their treacherous life and demanding schedules for a

 To just be a kid or maybe to leave all together.